 4. If you synchronize videos, the videos should have the same resolution and must be encoded at a fixed rate.

 Video bitrate should not exceed 25Mbit/s for 1080p (and smaller) videos.
 Video bitrate should not exceed 40Mbit/s for 4K videos.

 If you use HDx10 models for synchronization, ensure that there is no audio track in the video files.

-If you have LS422, HDx20 (HD220, HD1020), HDx22 (HD222, HD1022), XDx30 (XD230, XD1030, XD1230), XDx32 (XD232, XD1032, XD1132) or 4K (4K242, 4K1042, 4K1142) units, then video files could have audio tracks.
+If you have LS422, HDx20 (HD220, HD1020), HDx22 (HD222, HD1022), XDx30 (XD230, XD1030, XD1230), XDx32 (XD232, XD1032, XD1132) or 4K (4K242, 4K1042, 4K1142) or newer units, then video files could have audio tracks.
 In the case of a master unit that has video and audio, the slave devices should also have video and audio.
 Video and audio must be the same length to the ms, otherwise there might be issues.
 In the case where all the screens are visible from the same location, we usually recommend to drive all the audio from just one of the devices so that you can ensure that you don't get out of phase issues from the different players.

 5. We recommend using Class 10 SD cards for playing back synchronize presentations.
 BrightSign SD cards have been tested and proven to work well for synchronized applications.

 Transcend cards are not recommended as they can cause unpredictable playback problems.

 You should use same SD cards on all players.